rakesh8693/bma-docs/docs/README.md

 ### Testing with Openapi

-- step1 open your browser and type **http://localhost:9090/swagger-ui.html** and you should able to see message as shown in below image
+- step1 open your browser and type **http://localhost:9090/swagger-ui.html** or **http://bma-env-1.eba-wgdegdsk.us-east-1.elasticbeanstalk.com/swagger-ui/index.html?configUrl=/BMA-docs/swagger-config** and you should able to see message as shown in below image

    ![open api console](img/api.png)